KesterTan/YES/README.md

 Vercel currently reads from `Index.html`.
 Editing this file would change the ERD diagram on the [site](https://yes-rouge-zeta.vercel.app/).

 ## Generate.py — To generate mock CSVs
+To generate more columns per table, change NUM_ROWS at the start of the file to the number of rows you want to generate per table.
 - Run `pip3 install faker`
 - Run `python3 generate.py`